CompuTec/computec-docs/docs/processforce/user-guide/costing-material-and-resources/distribution-and-cost-dimensions/resources-distribution-and-cost-dimensions.md

 ---

 On the Resource form under the Accounting tab, users can select Cost Centers and Projects.
-The number of dimension fields displayed in the ProcessForce forms within SAP Business One is determined by the number of Cost Centers enabled in the SAP Business One General Settings.
+The number of dimension fields displayed in CompuTec ProcessForce forms within SAP Business One is determined by the number of Cost Centers enabled in the SAP Business One General Settings.
 >Note: The Resource Accounting combo-box, has been moved to this tab for better accessibility

     ![Distribution and Cost Dimensions](./media/resources-distribution-and-cost-dimensions/resource-details.png)